 Beaches and natural parks

 The (sandy) beaches nearest to us are those of Torre Canne, 14 kms.
 (15 minutes by car) from Masseria Poesia.
 They are part of the REGIONAL NATURAL PARK OF THE DUNE COSTIERE: the uncontaminated sandy beaches on the Adriatic coast are freely accessible but you may want to pay in order to benefit from the shaded parking lots, food, drink, parasols and easy chairs offered by one of the many Lido's.
+This beautiful and wild side of Adriatic sea offer more interesting activities organized by CASA DEL MARE (PARCO DUNE COSTIERE).

 Between Savelletri and Pilone you can find both sandy and rocky beaches.
 In case you prefer higher rocks from which to dive into the sea and go snorkelling you may want to visit Costa Merlata and the splendid protected natural park of TORRE GUACETO to the South.
 One of the conveniences in Italy, and particulalry in the South, is that even within the confines of natural parks you will find places where you are served drinks and food.